 The menopause is a completely normal transition for women, but that doesn't mean that it comes without challenges.

-The life stage brings with it plenty of obvious physical symptoms, due to a depletion of oestrogen; no more periods, hot flushes, a reduced libido, and weight gain to name but a few.
-So it’s no wonder that it can also end up having an impact on our mental health.
+The life stage brings with it plenty of obvious physical symptoms, due to a depletion of oestrogen; no more periods, hot flushes, night sweats, and menopause weight gain to name but a few.
+It's therefore no wonder that it can also end up having an impact on our mental health.

 As well as the effects of the physical symptoms, the menopause can leave many women battling emotional symptoms too, including mood swings and insomnia, which can have a knock-on effect on our wellbeing.